Legislature III of Italy: Main chronology

 Tambroni listed among the main focus of his government's program the institution of regions with a special statute for Friuli-Venezia Giulia, the reform of local finances, the modernization of public administration, a wide program of social and economic interventions, the reorganization of the state railways and a new foreign policy to improve bilateral relations with emerging countries like China, India and Arab countries.
 However, the most controversial decision of his cabinet, was the permission to the MSI to hold its national congress in Genoa, one of the capitals of Italian Resistance against Fascism.
 This move was considered by the public opinion as a further and unacceptable opening to the neo-fascists, by the government.

 On 30 June 1960, a large demonstration summoned by the left-wing CGIL trade union and by other leftist forces in the streets of Genoa was heavily suppressed by the Italian police.
 Other popular demonstrations in Reggio Emilia, Rome, Palermo, Catania, Licata again saw violent intervention by the police, causing several deaths.
 On 7 July, while news of the demonstrators killed in Reggio Emilia arrived in the Chamber, Tambroni only spoke about "unpleasant incidents", stating the government's willingness was to do "its duty to defend the state and the free institutions".
 Moreover, the interior minister, Giuseppe Spataro, accused the PCI of having stirred up the riots.

 On 8 July, the political situation was so worrying that the president of the Senate, Cesare Merzagora, with an unprecedented practice and not informing the president of the Republic, proposed, finding support also in the president of the Chamber Giovanni Leone, a fifteen-day truce, with the return of the police to the barracks and the consequent stop of anti-fascist protests.
 This effectively delegitimized the actions of Tambroni and Spataro, and represented the beginning of the government crisis.
 On 19 July, when many members of his own party, withdrew their supports to the government, Tambroni was forced to resign, after only 116 days in power.

 President Gronchi then decided to ask again Amintore Fanfani to forma new government.
-Fanfani's third government officially sworn in in July 1960 and was formed only by DC ministers.
+Fanfani's third government officially sworn in during July 1960 and was formed only by DC ministers.
 The cabinet was externally supported by PSDI, PRI and PLI.
 With Fanfani as prime minister and Aldo Moro as secretary of the party, the so-called Organic Centre-left period was ready to begin.